bookofproofs/bookofproofs.github.io/_sources/history/19th-century/galton.md

 ### Mathematical Profile (Excerpt):
 * Galton's parents, both from important Quaker families, might have served as excellent examples of his ideas on hereditary genius.
-* Galton's father, Samuel Tertius Galton, was a banker from a family which contained many rich bankers and gunsmiths.
-* Francis was youngest of his parents seven children having three older brothers and three older sisters.
 * Francis attended a number of small schools in the Birmingham area before entering King Edward's School in Birmingham in 1836.
 * On his return to England Galton entered Trinity College, Cambridge, to study medicine in the autumn of 1840.
 * No longer needing to think in terms of a career since he was financially secure, Galton decided to follow his passion for travel and made a trip with friends up the Nile to Khartoum.